 - a.
 During TZK's Tenancy- the Original Tenant's Tenancy - i.
 During Period of No Refinance or Sale: After TZK has earned 20% IRR on actual equity invested in the project (up to a cap, described below), surplus cash flow shall be shared at (i) 80/20% (TZK/Port) until TZK receives a 25% IRR and then (ii) 50/50% (TZK/Port). - ii.
-During Period of Refinance, Assignment, or Sale: After TZK has earned 20% IRR on actual equity invested in the project (up to a cap, described below), surplus cash flow shall be shared at (i) 80/20% (TZK/Port) until TZK receives a 25% IRR and then (ii) 50/50% (TZK/Port). - b.
+During Period of Refinance, Assignment, or Sale: After TZK has earned 20% IRR on actual equity invested in the project (up to a cap, described below), net refinancing or sale proceeds shall be shared at (i) 80/20% (TZK/Port) until TZK receives a 25% IRR and then (ii) 50/50% (TZK/Port).

+- b.
 During Subsequent Tenant's Tenancy - i.
-During Period of No Refinance or Sale: After the Subsequent Tenant has earned 16% IRR on actual equity invested in project, surplus cash flow shall be shared at (i) 80/20% (Subsequent Tenant/Port) until Subsequent Tenant receives an 18% IRR and then (ii) 50/50% (Subsequent Tenant/Port). - During Period of Refinance, Assignment, or Sale: After Subsequent Tenant has earned 16% IRR on actual equity invested in project, surplus cash flow shall be shared at (i) 80%/20% (Subsequent Tenant/Port) until Subsequent Tenant receives an 18% IRR and then (ii) 50/50% (Subsequent Tenant/Port). - Limits on TZK, Original Tenant, Equity Return and Repayment: TZK Predevelopment and Construction Equity - Equity Invested Prior to Construction Completion: TZK is limited to earning 20% IRR on the actual amount of equity invested but not to exceed \$60 million.
+During Period of No Refinance or Sale: After the Subsequent Tenant has earned 16% IRR on actual equity invested in project, surplus cash flow shall be shared at (i) 80/20% (Subsequent Tenant/Port) until Subsequent Tenant receives an 18% IRR and then (ii) 50/50% (Subsequent Tenant/Port). - During Period of Refinance, Assignment, or Sale: After Subsequent Tenant has earned 16% IRR on actual equity invested in project, net refinancing or sale proceeds shall be shared at (i) 80%/20% (Subsequent Tenant/Port) until Subsequent Tenant receives an 18% IRR and then (ii) 50/50% (Subsequent Tenant/Port). - 14.
+Limits on TZK, Original Tenant, Equity Return and Repayment: TZK Predevelopment and Construction Equity - Equity Invested Prior to Construction Completion: TZK is limited to correing 2000 IDD on the extual encount of equity invested by

+TZK is limited to earning 20% IRR on the actual amount of equity invested but not to exceed \$60 million.